 - Next, layer the smoked salmon on top of the avocado.

 - Cut into small pieces with a sharp serrated knife.
-(Dip the knife in warm water in between cuts to help with stickiness).
+(Tip: Dip the knife in warm water in between cuts to help with stickiness).

-- Add the mayonnaise on top of each piece with an offset spatula.
+- Add the mayonnaise on top of each piece with an offset spatula or spoon.

-- Top with jalapenos (if using) on each piece of sushi and repeat with the remaining.
+- Top with jalapenos (if using) on each piece of sushi and repeat with the remainder.